FahimehK/dsp/03-command_line.md

 `ls -t`
 `ls -Glp`

->>'ls' displays all list all of the files in the directory.
+--'ls' displays all list all of the files in the directory.
->>'ls -a' displays all files.
+--'ls -a' displays all files.
->>'ls -l' displays a long format listing.
+--'ls -l' displays a long format listing.
->>'ls -lh' displays
+--'ls -lh' displays

 ---